community-of-python/any-llm-client/README.md

 ### Mock client

-You can use mock client for testing:
+You can use a mock client for testing:

 ```python
 config = any_llm_client.MockLLMConfig(